 Diversity Issues in the Health Professions

-Developing an understanding of diversity issues in order to become a more effective multiculturally competent health practitioner.
-Prerequisites: HSC 106 or HSC 317 or graduate standing.
+This course covers diversity issues in order to help students become effective, multiculturally competent health practitioners.
+This course may be offered in an online format.
+Prerequisites: ATR 383 or HSC 317; or graduate standing.

 Development of Proposals and Reports in Health Administration